 Program yourself for happiness

-Everyone from Buddha to modern day positive psychologist like Dan Gilbert understand that we synthesize our happiness by reprogramming how we think about ourselves and our world.
+Every great thinker from Buddha to William James to Marcus Aurelius understood that we synthesize our own happiness by reprogramming how we think about ourselves and our world.